makomori/openapi-fetch-mcp/README.md

 # openapi-fetch-mcp

 A CLI tool to register OpenAPI endpoints as Model Context Protocol (MCP) tools.
-You can call API request through MCP client such as Cursor.
+You can make API requests through an MCP client such as Cursor.

 ## Features

-- Fetches OpenAPI YAML from a URL or local file(Currently only yaml format is supportted)
+- Fetches OpenAPI YAML from a URL or local file (Currently, only YAML format is supported)
-- Registers each **GET** endpoint as an MCP tool(This library only supports GET request for the safety reason)
+- Registers each **GET** endpoint as an MCP tool (This library only supports GET requests for safety reasons)
 - Supports custom headers and environment variable configuration

 ## Cursor MCP setting
-### When using OpenAPI spec on the local
+### When using a local OpenAPI spec
 ```json
     "openapi-fetch-mcp": {
       "command": "npx",